The essential guide to overcoming artist block and unlocking your artistic creativity

 4. You lack inspiration.

 If you feel uninspired, then find out or remind yourself of what you truly love, and what you deeply resonate with.
 Reconnect with it.
-And read my blog post entitled “Art inspiration: what it is and what it is not + the difference between creativity and inspiration”.
+And read my blog article titled The truth about art inspiration + how to find inspiration and stay inspired.

-Let me tell you in a few rods what I do when I lack inspiration for my art: I lift up my gaze, and I go back to the ocean.
+Let me tell you what I do when I lack inspiration for my art: I lift up my gaze, and I go back to the ocean.
 Literally (whenever I can) or figuratively (most of the time).

 This is a fact: I love the sky and the oceans — I wonder at their depths, vastness, and amazing force.
 Therefore, I love to paint clouds and water surfaces, waves, fishes, seashells, and stones on the bottom of the sea.
 Because I need to express my genuine fascination with that depth, infinite beauty, sense of freedom, and those limitless opportunities for exploration and discovery.